Mud salamander: Predator avoidance

 Although the only recorded predators of mud salamanders are snakes (garter or water snakes), Pseudotriton montanus exhibits anti-predator techniques such as curling the body, extending rear limbs, and raising its tail to its head to appear larger, as well as being able to release a toxic substance along its dorsum.
+This toxin, pseudotritontoxin, is only found in the mud salamander and the red salamander.
+The toxin released from the salamander has been reported to have a distinct foul taste to humans.
+This toxicity has been equated to being somewhere between the dusky salamander and highly unpalatable red eft.
+The coloration and defensive posture of the mud salamander has been hypothesized to mimic that of the red eft stage of the eastern newt (Notophthalmus viridescens) which emits a powerful neurotoxin in their skin compared to the mild toxin they produce.

 Diet

 A mud salamander's diet varies with age.
 In the larval stage, the small creatures tend to feed on equal-sized or smaller, aquatic invertebrates.
 The salamander larvae are also said to consume other salamander larvae.
 As an adult, though, the salamander's diet increases in variety, but it still eats smaller prey.
 Though not much is known about an adult salamander's eating habits, it is known that they are likely to feed on earthworms, beetles, spiders, and even smaller kinds of salamanders.
 Mud salamanders also can eat invertebrates as small as mites.
 What the mud salamander tends to eat however, mainly lies in the habitat in which it lives.